Menditect/documentation/additional/01-howtos/03-design-tests/test-ui-with-mta.md

 To use Browserstack instead of running Playwright on a local machine, replace the call to the "Create_Browser" microflow, with a call to the "Connect_BrowserStack" microflow.

 Currently, using Browserstack is only supported if the Mendix App is running in the cloud.
-[Local Testing](https://www.browserstack.com/docs/local-testing) will be supported in a future release of the Connector.
+[Local Testing](https://www.browserstack.com/docs/local-testing) will be supported in a future release of the Connector. @@Formulering verwarrend

 ### Locators and Actions